More Iranians face possible execution as authorities seek to crush continuing unrest

 A doctor is among those facing a death sentence

 One of those sentenced to death is Dr. Hamid Ghareh Hassanlou, a 53-year-old radiologist.
 His wife Farzaneh Ghareh Hassanlou has been sentenced to 25 years' solitary confinement.
-Both were detained after taking part in a protest.
+Both were arrested after they were caught up in a protest.

 Hassanlou was tortured and did not have access to his own lawyer, anti-regime activists say.
 The attorney appointed by the government reportedly mounted no defense, instead advising his client to accept the charges of crimes against God.